Smoked Turkey Sandwich with Avocado and Pesto

 • Pinch of ground black pepper

-• 6 to 8 slices smoked turkey
+• 6-8 slices of smoked turkey

-• 1 large vine-ripened tomato sliced
+• 1 large vine-ripened tomato sliced thinly

-• 6 tablespoons walnut basil pesto (see above)
+• 4-6 tablespoons walnut basil pesto (see above)

 Instructions